Acupuncture Treatment In Gilbert, AZ

 The doctor will also commence the application of chiropractic techniques simultaneously.
 After the treatment, you shall be given a set of instructions regarding possible side effects, how to manage them, and the next appointment.

 The Benefits of combining Chiropractic and Acupuncture treatments are numerous.
-Both treatment modalities can also be used in conjunction with orthodox medical treatment.
+Both treatment modalities can also be used in conjunction with orthodox treatment.

 There has been a steady increase in complementary therapeutic practices in treating various human ailments.
 The motive behind this recent rise is the need for a therapeutic modality that has fewer side effects and is equally effective in treating certain diseases.